blankenshipz/blankenshipz.github.io/_posts/2017-08-12-contained-crustaceans.md

 [^5]: If you're interested in how `Docker` creates/runs containers take a look at [`runc`](https://github.com/opencontainers/runc): my current understanding is that the main parameters to `runc` are as simple as a "command" and a filesystem.
 It does the heavy lifting of process isoloation/namespacing.
 [^6]: The Dockerfile [Reference](https://docs.docker.com/engine/reference/builder/) and [Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) are excellent resources to learn more about crafting images.
 [^7]: You can learn more about "official" images [here](https://docs.docker.com/docker-hub/official_repos/)
-[^8]: Typically the authors of docker images attempt to shrink the size of the image if at all possible, rather then using `debian` here a better alternative would be the minimalist distro `alpine` - according to [this issue](https://github.com/andrew-d/docker-rust-musl/issues/7) it should be possible to now install `rust` directly from the `alpine` package manger.
+[^8]: Typically the authors of docker images attempt to shrink the size of the image if at all possible, rather then using the `rust` image here which is currently based on `debian` an alternative would be to use the minimalist distro `alpine` - according to [this issue](https://github.com/andrew-d/docker-rust-musl/issues/7) it should be possible to now install `rust` directly from the `alpine` package manger.
 [^9]: You may have noticed that I choose `bin` as the name of our service; I've found that it's best when moving between projects to keep the names of services conventional and because `cargo` uses the terminology `bin` and `lib` I've found that those are the best names to use in a `cargo `project.
 [^10]: Cleaning up is important here because each time we issue a `docker run` a **new** container is created, if we dont' remove it we'll end up with a bunch of orphaned containers on our system.
 [^11]: A `crate` much like a `gem` in `ruby` is an external library, check out [crates.io](https://crates.io) for more information.